knative/docs/blog/articles/get-started-knative-eventing.md

 In this post, I’ll show you how to get an example eventing scenario up and running using some of the basic Knative eventing components; **broker, trigger, producer** and **consumer.** This demo shows streaming events in real-time, in-stream transformation, and push-based front-ends in action.
 You can use this as a basis and build out, exploring further with what is possible.

-This scenario uses bitcoin transaction events as an example of an event stream.
+This scenario uses Bitcoin transaction events as an example of an event stream.
 The events will be displayed in real-time via and UI front-end and also classified into sizes by another service based on their total transaction value.

 In the diagram below, you can see a plan of what we will deploy.